Zhangmingyang-Su/Click-Through-Rate-Prediction/README.md

 ## 2. Feature Engineering
 2.1 Before I move further to deploy machine learning models, I need to set bins to split continuous variables into categorical variables in order to improve model performance.
 After checking the data schema, I find out that all of the feature variables are string type, so I can use stringindexer and VectorAssembler API to map the string type variables into vector type.

 2.2 For Deep Learning Model, I implement MinMaxScaler and OneHotEncoding API to process raw data, and them set all of the processed data as embedding feature for studying low and high dimension features interaction.

+## 3. Model Selection
+3.1 Machine Learning Model -> Logistic Regression + Gradient Boosted Tree Classfier.

+Architecture: